italrr/astro/README.md

 astro
 -----

-astro is a highly concurrent 3D game engine made with C++11.
+astro is a highly concurrent 3D game engine made in C++11.
 It's targeted to support Vulkan and OpenGL 4.5 out of the box.

-astro is meant to be a very demanding but highly efficient 3D engine focused around Open World and Simulation games.

 ### Objectives & philosophies applied since day one:
-- Real time 3D Physics
-- **Highly concurrent**
+- Highly concurrent
-- **Major preference for parallel pipelines**
+- Major preference for parallel pipelines
 - Open World esque world maps and scenes
 - Platform agnostic rendering engine out-of-the-box, aiming to support the following for release version:
     - OpenGL